 - 1. A notarized certification application form - 2.
-Passing scores (Advanced Low or above) on ACTFL oral/written English proficiency tests (www.ACTFL.org) - 3.
-A photocopy of a teaching credential in another field - 4.
-Completion of TCNJ-sponsored training in HIB (harrassment, intimidation and bullying) - 5.
+Passing scores (Advanced Low or above) on ACTFL oral/writing English proficiency tests - 3.
+A photocopy of a teaching credential in another field

+- 4. Completion of an on-line training in HIB (harassment, intimidation and bullying) - 5.
 A letter documenting teaching experience from the school principal (for endorsement only) - 6.
-A notarized non-citizen oath form (for non-U.S. citizens only) - 7.
-An official copy of transcripts from other institutions (for course transfer only) - 8.
-Proof of passing an examination in physiology, hygiene and substance abuse issues pursuant to NJAC 6A:9-5.9 - 9.
-An application fee of \$170 (\$95 for endorsement) payable to The College of New Jersey
+An application fee of \$95 payable to The College of New Jersey